 Messaging supports group conversations.
 As messaging continues to rise, so has the adoption of group conversations.
 Messaging makes talking to multiple people easy, instead of downloading a plug-in or sending out a mass text and receiving responses individually, messaging allows you to add as many people you want to a conversation and talk collaboratively.
 This is a great feature for businesses that want to loop in multiple team members to a conversation with a customer.

 Location isn’t an added cost.
 Messaging is universal as long as you’re connected to WiFi or have a data plan.
 Regardless if you are on vacation in Barbados or at your office in Toronto, messaging allows users to connect wherever they are at no additional cost (aside from data plans which depend on your carrier).
-Messaging is a great benefit for those long-distance customers that you want to keep a relationship with without the burden of roaming or overseas charges impacting access.
+It’s a great benefit for those long-distance customers that you want to keep a relationship with without the burden of roaming or overseas charges impacting access.

 Messaging appeals to younger generations.
 Messaging apps are a great opportunity to win the loyalty of younger generations, more specifically, Millennials and Generation Z. According to PEW Research almost half of smartphone owners aged 18 to 29 use at least one messaging app.
 In addition, according to GlobalWebIndex, “one-third of millennials use either Messenger or Facebook-owned WhatsApp,” while“ (52 percent) of Gen z say they spend three or more hours per day on messaging apps ”.
 Unlike older generations, Generation Z and Millennials grew up using messaging apps and they’re comfortable using them, which makes it a huge opportunity for your business.